quibbious/CC-ARPANET/README.md

 - [x] "How to Connect to a computer"
 - [] disk drive server capable of storing information
 - [x] identification (to prevent spoofing)
+- [] fancy display on monitors for transmitting & receiving messages (with maybe a touch screen)

 So far, the basic connection program is done. so now ill tell you how to use it.